ABOUT US / HISTORY

 2003

-The Preheim Center opens in Southwest Philadelphia, a mile from the former orphanage campus, to accommodate a growing commitment to community-based programs, including foster care, adoption, after-school programs, parent education, mental health services, and prevention programs.
+The Preheim Center opens in Southwest Philadelphia, a mile from the former orphanage location, to accommodate a growing commitment to community-based programs, including foster care, adoption, after-school programs, parent education, mental health services, and prevention programs.

 1970s